wildwolf2018/shape_collector_vs/README.md

 # shape_collector_vs
-A video game where the aim is to collector basic geometry shapes at each level
+A video game where the aim is to collect basic geometry shapes at each level